Solar panel insurance: is it worth it?

 At Sunsave, we strongly recommend that you tell your home insurance provider once you have solar panels, just like you would after any other significant modification to your property.

-But providers view them as part of the fabric of your home, so informing them is a must.
+Most home insurance providers view solar panels as part of the fabric of your home, so informing them is a must.

 However, we know that your home insurance policy is not going to provide all the cover you need, which is why the Sunsave Guarantee includes insurance, downtime cover, and free replacement parts (more on that below).